noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

   - akka
   - monix
   - cats effect
+- relies heavily on scalas variance annotations to improve type inference

 ## terms

+- a functional effect: blueprint for concurrent workflows; describes what to do, but not its execution
 - direct execution: in procedural programming, when a line of code is constructed to a value it must directly interact with its lexical context
 - reactive programming: patterns for designing applications that are responsive, resilient, elastic and event-driven
 - fiber: cooperatively-yielding virtual thread